yen-han/AI-Message-Generator/README.md

+# AI Generated Message App

-This is AI generated message webpage by Open AI.
+This is an AI generated message application by [Open AI](https://openai.com/api/).
+It is to generate message on tweets or thank you email for specific topic.

+React, JavaScript, REST API are used to complete the project.

-## Getting Started
+## Feature

+REST API
+The message is requested with openai library.
+API is re-fetched whenever the 'Generate' buttion is clicked.

+## How to run

 First, run the development server: